dmpinder/procyon-component-navigation/README.md

 ## Intro

-This plugin adds a WCAG-compliant navigation component to your Wordpress website.
+This plugin adds a WCAG-compliant navigation component to your WordPress website.

 ## Contributing